j-cube/multiverse/README.md

 # Multiverse
 Next generation data storage back-end for the widely used Alembic file format.

+> Authors: Aghiles Kheffache, Marco Pantaleoni, Bo Zhou, Paolo Berto Durante.

-## Organization
+## Repository Organization

-The original upstream Alembic code resides in the [master](https://github.com/j-cube/multiverse) branch.
+The original upstream Alembic code resides in the [master](https://github.com/j-cube/multiverse/tree/master) branch.

-The `Multiverse` code for the `2.0.0` release, resides in its own [2.0.0/multiverse](https://github.com/j-cube/multiverse/tree/2.0.0/multiverse) branch.
+The `Multiverse` code for the `2.0.0` release, resides in its own [2.0.0/multiverse](https://github.com/j-cube/multiverse/tree/2.0.0/multiverse) branch and is the default landing branch for the repository when browsing on GitHub.

 To use `Multiverse`, just checkout its branch: